-To further verify the contribution of individual components within the GLMD module, Table~\ref{tab:ABLATIONGLMD} presents the ablation results on the \emph{SDM-Car-SU} dataset under the most challenging setting, U3 (denoted as SDM-Car-SU-3.0).
-It can be observed that only the global alignment branch leads to an 8.5\% improvement in MOTA, indicating that global feature alignment effectively suppresses large-scale drifts caused by platform motion.
-When a traditional SIFT-based method~\cite{SIFT2017} is introduced, feature-level similarity increases, but the resulting MOTA is lower than that achieved by the learning–based global alignment branch. his suggests that handcrafted keypoint-based methods are less reliable for aligning tiny objects, which are prone to misalignment under severe jitter and low-resolution conditions.
-By jointly integrating both global alignment and local refienment, the MOTA and IDF1 scores further increase to 52.4\% and 63.8\%, respectively, demonstrating that local refienment effectively captures small-scale local motions and helps cleanly separate global and local motion patterns.
+To further verify the contribution of individual components within the GLMD module, Table~\ref{tab:ABLATIONGLMD} presents the ablation results on the \emph{SDM-Car-SU} dataset under the most challenging setting, U3 (denoted as \emph{SDM-Car-SU-3}).
+It can be observed that the global alignment branch alone leads to an 8.5\% improvement in MOTA, indicating that global feature alignment effectively suppresses large-scale drifts caused by platform motion.
+When a traditional SIFT-based method~\cite{SIFT2017} is introduced, feature-level similarity increases, but it yields a lower MOTA than the learning-based global alignment branch.
+This suggests that handcrafted keypoint-based methods are less reliable for aligning tiny objects, which are prone to misalignment under severe jitter and low-resolution conditions.
+By jointly integrating both global alignment and local refinement, the MOTA and IDF1 scores further increase to 52.4\% and 63.8\%, respectively, demonstrating that local refinement effectively captures small-scale local motions and helps cleanly separate global and local motion patterns.